drivera-place/minimal-service/README.md

 ## Microservice example using undertow

-This is an example of a microservice, implementing Undertow embeded server, project requires JDK 1.8+ and maven.
+This is an example of a microservice, implementing Undertow embedded server, project requires JDK 1.8+ and maven.
 You can read more about undertow here:

 http://undertow.io/